 Technology and the Internet have influenced, changed, and in some cases replaced, the way we work and do business.
-Everyone has an office these days and its layout and etiquette can vary from one organisation to another depending on the type of business or service that’s offered.
-Whether you’re an employee or a business director of your own company, there are some simple changes that you can implement to energise your day and office space leading to greater levels of productivity.
+Everyone has an office these days and its layout and etiquette can vary from one organization to another depending on the type of business or service that’s offered.
+Whether you’re an employee or a business director of your own company, there are some simple changes that you can implement to energize your day and office space leading to greater levels of productivity.

-If you are an office manager or business owner, the success of your organisation depends on the team on the office floor so building a great team is crucial.
+If you are an office manager or business owner, the success of your organization depends on the team on the office floor so building a great team is crucial.
 Successful tech companies and start-ups are championing a progressive style of working where every employee is made to feel part of the team.
 In addition to choosing hardworking individuals who fit into your ethos, it is important to make everybody feel that they are making an important contribution to the success of the company.
 From making employees shareholders to everyone working together on the same floor, fostering teamwork makes for an enjoyable working environment that everyone will love to work in.

 Ditch the Meeting Room

 Liven things up by forgoing staff meetings in boardrooms and holding ‘standing-only’ meetings instead.
 Doing this will broaden your horizons; you can go outside if it’s sunny for example or adopts this for part of the day at individual work desks.
 Another advantage is meetings will become briefer and to the point, while ideas will come easier which justifies the phrase ‘thinking on your feet!’
 From office space Jewellery Quarter professionals to New York capitalists and Silicon Valley entrepreneurs, everyone is adopting something they love into their workspaces to make them lively, fun, and productive places to work.

 Take your iPod to Work